What is a workers’ compensation insurance audit?

 Insureon can help before and after a worker’s comp audit

 If your workers’ comp audit caused your rates to go up, you might want to search for a few quotes to make sure you’re still paying the best rate.
-You can compare quotes from top-rated U.S. carriers with Insureon’s free online application.
+You can compare quotes from top-rated U.S. insurance companies with Insureon’s free online application.